-2.1 North Hinksey Objection Parish Council -

-Overdevelopment - previous issues identified at appeal have not been addressed Conflict with the North Hinksey Neighbourhood Development Plan Character / design of dwellings out of keeping with surrounding area Access / egress unsafe at junction of Harcourt Hill / Stanton Rd, and poor car parking arrangement on site Additional points: measurements on plans, and lack of biodiversity information

-Vale of White Horse District Council - technical consultees:

-Drainage Engineer No objection

-subject to conditions (foul water and surface water)

-Forestry Officer No objection

-, Minor changes are required to the RPAs / 'no dig

-areas' but these can be secured by condition

-Waste Management No objection

-Officer There is sufficient space for bin storage for two
+North Hinksey Parish Council Re-consultation (April 2024) - Objection The amended plans have not overcome previous concerns.
+The objections below are maintained.
+Original consultation (Dec 2023) - Objection Overdevelopment - previous issues identified at appeal have not been addressed Conflict with the North Hinksey Neighbourhood Development Plan Character / design of dwellings out of keeping with surrounding area Access / egress unsafe at junction of Harcourt Hill / Stanton Rd, and poor car parking arrangement on site Additional points: measurements on plans, and lack of biodiversity information Vale of White Horse Dis strict Council - technical consultees: Drainage Engineer No objection subject to conditions (foul water and surface water) Forestry Officer Re-consultation (April 2024) - No objection No new impacts have been introduced by the amended plans - as below.
+Original consultation (Dec 2023) - No objection Minor changes are required to the RPAs / 'no dig areas' but these can be secured by condition Waste Management Re-consultation (April 2024) - No objection Officer Original consultation (Dec 2023) - No objection There is sufficient space for bin storage for two dwellings Other technical consult . • Highways Liaison No objection Officer (Oxfordshire County Council) subject to conditions (vehicle and cycle parking) Oxfordshire Public Rights of Way No response received

-dwellings

-Other technical consult 9es:

-Highways Liaison No objection

-Officer (Oxfordshire subject to conditions (vehicle and cycle parking)

-County Council)

-Oxfordshire Public No response received

-Rights of Way

-SGN Plant Comment received

-Protection Team Standard gas safety advice provided
+SGN Plant Comment received Protection Team Standard gas safety advice provided

-2.2 Neighbours - 7 representations were received from neighbours and interested parties, as summarised below:
+2.2 Neighbours - 7 representations were received from neighbours and interested parties as part of the original consultation, and a further 6 comments were received as part of the re-consultation, as summarised below: